lbgraham/hrext09-my-cruddy-app/README.md

 ## The Story :scroll:

-Jean [ʒɑ̃] :neckbeard:, after a rough day of killing dreams, has a magical idea!
+Jean [ʒɑ̃] :fr: :neckbeard:, after a rough day of killing dreams, has a magical idea!

 'Some poetry would sure cheer me up!', he quickly surmised only to be immediately entangled in the putrid bowels of writers block.
 You see, Jean is woefully encumbered with fathomless feelings of laziness and the mere idea of birthing this poem seems a pregnancy of untold weight.